38 new cases in Sabah - Borneo Post Online

 “The number of Covid-19 patients in ICU (Intensive Care Unit) is 26 and 12 people require ventilators,” said Masidi, also the Local Government and Housing Minister and Finance Minister II.

-Masidi said Kalabakan recorded five new Covid-19 positive cases, the highest number in a single Sabah district yesterday, Lahad Datu (four), Kota Kinabalu (four), Kota Belud (four), Tawau (three), Kunak (three), Kinabatangan (three), Penampang (two), Keningau (two), Putatan (two), Tenom (two), Sandakan (two), Papar (one) and Tambunan (one).
+Masidi said Kalabakan recorded five new Covid-19 positive cases, the highest number in a single Sabah district on Sunday, Lahad Datu (four), Kota Kinabalu (four), Kota Belud (four), Tawau (three), Kunak (three), Kinabatangan (three), Penampang (two), Keningau (two), Putatan (two), Tenom (two), Sandakan (two), Papar (one) and Tambunan (one).

 He said no new cases were found in Nabawan, Kota Marudu, Beaufort, Tuaran, Semporna, Sipitang, Beluran, Telupid, Kudat, Ranau, Pitas, Kuala Penyu and Tongod.